shaozilee/bmp-js/README.md

 ### Encoding

 To encode an image all you need is a buffer with the image data, the height and the width.
 You can specify the bit depth of the output image by modifying `bitPP`.
-If you do not provide a value the output image defaults to 24-bit.
+If you do not provide a value, the output image defaults to 24-bit.

 All header fields are valid options to `encode` and will be encoded into the header.